gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileClassification.md

 >
 > This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

-### Running the cmdlet non-interactively
+**Running the cmdlet non-interactively**

-For both clients, you can run this cmdlet non-interactively.
+You can run this cmdlet non-interactively using both the unified labeling and classic client.
 For more information, see the relevant admin guide for your client:

 - **[Unified labeling client](/information-protection/rms-client/clientv2-admin-guide-powershell#how-to-label-files-non-interactively-for-azure-information-protection)**